cuemacro/findatapy/README.md

 # Coding log

+* 24 Dec 2020
+  * Remove logger as field variable in IOEngine
+  * Fixed Calendar methods so can take single input
 * 19 Dec 2020
   * Added functionality to download FX forwards based total indices from BBG
   * Fixed downloading of forward points for NDFs